Kanban-Zai/kanban-zai-version-1.0/core.md

 objectively and effectively.
 It is a way for humans to collaborate and co-opts many different ideas about project management to build heuristics that help teams be better.
 It is important to recognise that it is not dogma.

-NOTE: In constraint theory constraints restrict throughput and should be.
+NOTE: In constraint theory, constraints restrict throughput must be broken.
 In Kanban-Zai constraints focus attention and must not be broken.

 ### The Trust Equation